Skip to content

 (e.g., renaming dimension corresponding to height to "vertical").
 Defaults to True.

-header (bool): If True, all header data will be included in the dataframe.
+header (bool, optional): If True, all header data will be included in the dataframe.
 Defaults to False.

-meta (bool): If True, select meta data from header (like orbit number and frame ID) will be included in the dataframe.
+meta (bool, optional): If True, select meta data from header (like orbit number and frame ID) will be included in the dataframe.
 Defaults to True.

 in_memory (bool, optional): If True, ensures the dataset is fully loaded into memory.
 Defaults to False.